syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

 The GetEmployees() method given in the above code snippet returns the list of Employee type objects available in the database.

-5. Set the ItemContainerStyle for the TreeViewAdv as follows:
+5.Set the ItemContainerStyle for the TreeViewAdv as follows: